Peripheral Neuropathy WARNING!

 Peripheral neuropathy is a result of damage to the nerves often causing weakness, pain, numbness, tingling, and the most debilitating balance problems.
 This damage is commonly caused by a lack of blood flow to the nerves in the hands and feet which causes the nerves to begin to degenerate due to lack of nutrient flow.

 As you can see in Figure 2, as the blood vessels that surround the nerves become diseased they shrivel up which causes the nerves to not get the nutrients to continue to survive.
 When these nerves begin to “die” they cause you to have balance problems, pain, numbness, tingling, burning, and many additional symptoms.

 The main problem is that your doctor has told you to just live with the problem or try the drugs which you don’t like taking because they make you feel uncomfortable.
-There is now a facility right here in Lake Park that offers you hope without taking those endless drugs with serious side effects. (see the special neuropathy severity examination at the end of this article)
+Our facility location is right here in Lake Park that offer you hope without taking those endless drugs with serious side effects. (see the special neuropathy severity examination at the end of this article)

 1) What is the underlying cause?

 2) How Much Nerve Damage Has Been Sustained.